-- I. require any off-site affordable housing to be provided in any wards except the following: Golborne, St. Charles, Notting Barns, Colville, Norland, Earl's Court and Cremorne; - require an application to be made for any 'off-site' affordable housing concurrently with the main planning application and that the two applications are linked through a s106 agreement or unilateral undertaking; - n. require that affordable housing and market housing are integrated in any development and have the same external appearance; - require the affordable and market housing to have equivalent amenity in relation to factors including views, daylight, noise and proximity to open space, playspace, community facilities, and shops; - require a viability assessment, using the GLA toolkit or an agreed alternative, to be submitted where schemes fail to provide 50% affordable housing on floorspace in excess of 800m2; - require that affordable housing includes a minimum of 15% intermediate housing in Golborne, St.Charles, Notting Barns, Norland, Colville, Earl's Court and Cremorne wards.
-In all other wards a minimum of 85% social rented housing should be provided; - r. require that the provision of intermediate housing is provided at the 'usefully affordable' point.
+- require that affordable housing and market housing are integrated in any development and have the same external appearance; - require the affordable and market housing to have equivalent amenity in relation to factors including views, daylight, noise and proximity to open space, playspace, community facilities, and shops; - require a viability assessment, using the p.
+GLA toolkit or an agreed alternative, to be submitted where schemes fail to provide 50% affordable housing on floorspace in excess of 800m2; - require that affordable housing includes q. a minimum of 15% intermediate housing in Golborne, St.Charles, Notting Barns, Norland, Colville, Earl's Court and Cremorne wards.
+In all other wards a minimum of 85% social rented housing should be provided; - require that the provision of intermediate r. housing is provided at the 'usefully affordable' point.